Jennie Fields: The Age of Desire

 In 2012, Fields published The Age of Desire (Penguin Group, 2012) based on the life of American author Edith Wharton.
 The novel centers on Wharton's illicit affair with journalist William Morton Fullerton and that affair's effect on both her unstable husband, Edward R. "Teddy" Wharton, and her close friendship with her lifelong friend and confidant, her literary secretary Anna Bahlmann.

 Until recently, little had been known about Bahlmann but Fields was one of the first to have access to over 100 previously unknown letters from Wharton to Bahlmann that were auctioned in 2009.
-The letters are now in the collection of the Beinecke Rare Book and Manuscript Library at Yale University and form the basis of another 2012 publication, "My Dear Governess: The Letters of Edith Wharton to Anna Bahlmann" by Irene Goldman-Price.
+The letters are now in the collection of the Beinecke Rare Book and Manuscript Library at Yale University and form the basis of another 2012 publication, My Dear Governess: The Letters of Edith Wharton to Anna Bahlmann, edited by Irene Goldman-Price.

 Atomic Love

 Her fifth novel, Atomic Love (Penguin Random House 2020) has been translated into ten languages and was a Book of the Month Club selection.
 Set in Chicago in the 1950s, it tells the story of a female physicist who worked on the Manhattan Project and who must decide whether to help the FBI by spying on a former colleague - and lover - who the FBI suspects of passing nuclear secrets to Russia.
+The author said inspiration came from her mother, who was a University of Chicago-trained biochemist in the 1950s.

 Fields' books have been published in Argentina, Australia, Brazil, Canada, Germany, Hungary, Iran, Italy, Lithuania, the Netherlands, New Zealand, Portugal, Romania, Spain, and the UK.